-Low self-esteem is a unique condition characterized by symptoms from both the depressive and the anxiety spectrum; it therefore requires a creative and comprehensive approach that undermines all these varied symptoms.
+Low self-esteem is a unique condition characterised by symptoms from both the depressive and the anxiety spectrum; it therefore requires a creative and comprehensive approach that undermines all these varied symptoms.

 If we view ‘self-esteem’ as a sense of self, or set of beliefs or rigid opinions that we have about ourselves, significant others and the world around us, then we understand why CBT brings such an important contribution to the overall understanding and the treatment of low self-esteem.
 CBT treatment protocols distinguish depression from low self-esteem – and the Oxford model, which we will be exploring in this workshop, is by far the most successful treatment programme for low self-esteem.

 How does low self-esteem affect us?

 The problem with thinking that we’re not good enough is that we start to behave as if it’s true.
 Low self-esteem often changes people’s behaviour in ways that act to confirm the person isn’t able to do things or isn’t very good, according to the cognitive behavioural model for low self-esteem.
 If you have low self-esteem or confidence, you may hide yourself away from social situations, stop trying new things and avoid situations you find challenging.
 In the short term, avoiding challenging and difficult situations makes you feel a lot safer.
 In the longer term, this avoidance can actually backfire because it reinforces your underlying doubts and fears.
 It teaches you the unhelpful rule that the only way to cope is by avoiding things.